wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 ### Create the Networking Resources

-Store hostname in a variable
+Store the hostname in a variable.
 ```
 export HOST=wiggitywhitney.$ISTIO_IP.nip.io
 ```